Enrico Deaglio

 Enrico Deaglio (born 11 April 1947) is an Italian journalist, writer and TV presenter.

 Biography

 Deaglio was born in Turin, where he graduated in medicine (June 1971) and worked in the Mauriziano Hospital.

-In the mid-1970s, he started his journalist career for the communist newspaper Lotta continua, of which he was editor from 1977 to 1982.
-Later he worked for numerous national newspapers and magazine, including La Stampa, Il Manifesto, Panorama, Epoca and l'Unità.
+In the mid-1970s, he started his journalism career for the communist newspaper Lotta continua, of which he was editor from 1977 to 1982.
+Later he worked for numerous national newspapers and magazines, including La Stampa, Il Manifesto, Panorama, Epoca and l'Unità.
 From 1985 to 1986 he was the editor of the newspaper Reporter.